History in Every Room

 Breitbarth operated the original Bella Union Saloon at this location from 1864 to 1871.
 It was one of 7 saloons in early Jacksonville and offered its customers billiards and liquors.

-The Bella Union as it stands today has been independently owned and operated for 36 years.
+The Bella Union as it stands today has been independently owned and operated for almost 40 years.
 Opened in 1988 by Jerry Hayes, “The Bella” has been a gathering place for locals ever since.

-Well known for the award winning patio covered by a single 100 year old Wisteria plant, a magical setting filled with twinkling lights and overhead heaters for the colder season.
+Well known for our award winning patio , shaded by a single 100‑year‑old wisteria vine — twinkling lights above and heaters when the evenings turn cool..

-Offering local live music Thursday-Saturday in the Bella Saloon, as well as multiple dining rooms that can accommodate groups of all sizes.
+Offering local live music Thursday-Saturday in the Bella Saloon as well as many eclectic dining areas that can accommodate groups of all sizes.

-Today, the tradition continues with Chef Tom Bates & Christian Hamilton as partners & Jerry’s predecessors.
-Tom & Christian were original employees of Jerry’s in 1988 and continue to preserve the history, recipes & life of The Bella Union.
+Today, the tradition continues with Chef Tom Bates and Christian Hamilton as partners and Jerry’s successors.
+Tom and Christian were original employees in 1988 and continue to preserve the history, recipes and life of The Bella Union.